MorpheApp/morphe-documentation/docs/morphe-resources/questions.md

 To update a patched app, you need to patch and install the app again.

 Patch versions are completely different from the app version, and newer patches can exist even if the app version is the same as your currently patched app.

-See #3 in [Questions](questions.md).
+## 15 How do I backup my YouTube Morphe settings?

+Morphe personalized settings are stored as copy paste text.

+Navigate to: `Settings > Morphe > Miscellaneous > Import / Export`

+Press the copy button to copy your settings to the clipboard.
+Paste your settnngs somewhere safe to save (Note app, email message, etc).

+To restore your settings, paste your settings into the same `Import / Export` Morphe menu and press `Import`.